Making the internet a place of empowerment for children on the autism spectrum

 These educational materials (and many others) can be found in the ever-growing BIK repository of resources.

-In order to develop this strand of work and make all the resources and campaigns developed by the network of SICs more inclusive for children and young people on the autism spectrum, the Insafe network will meet in June 2019 for a training meeting focused on promoting the online safety and empowerment of specific target audiences, including children and young people with SEN.
+In order to develop this strand of work and make all the resources and campaigns developed by the network of SICs more inclusive for children and young people on the autism spectrum, the Safer Internet Forum (SIF) 2020 will focus on promoting the online safety and empowerment of vulnerable groups, including children and young people on the autism spectrum.

 For more information about World Autism Awareness Day, visit the dedicated UN page.